 For example, here is a version of the above chart, with responses broken down by age brackets:

-Younger people (ages 18 to 34) are more likely to have used live chat “once,” “a few” or “many times,” while older people (aged 55 and over) are more likely to have “never used” live chat, or to have used it without success (meaning, they were unsuccessful in getting their question answered).
+Younger people (ages 18 to 34) are more likely to have used live chat “many times,” while older people (aged 55 and over) are more likely to have “never used” live chat.

 Live Chat Preference Varies by Customer Service Question Type